The author is a guitarist and bassist with over 35 years of experience as a musician.

 The Backpacker is available as either a steel-string or nylon-string classical model.

 The Rover is Washburn's entry into the acoustic travel guitar field.
 Some might see it as an alternative to the Martin Backpacker.

 It has a 24-inch scale length, and 19 frets with a cutaway fingerboard design.
 The top is spruce and the back, sides, and neck are mahogany.

 Voyage-Air has truly carved out a niche for themselves in the travel guitar market, thanks to some very innovative ideas.
 Their guitars are built to fold over onto themselves and fit into square pack-type cases.

 In the interest of keeping things budget-friendly, you may want to check out the VAMD-02.
-It's a 15/16 size mini dreadnought shape with a mahogany back, sides and neck, spruce top and rosewood fingerboard.
+It's a 15/16 size mini dreadnought shape with mahogany back, sides and neck, spruce top, and rosewood fingerboard.

 Amazing Voyage-Air Guitars

 Here are a couple of acoustic-electric travel guitars designed for amplified sound in a compact size.
 You may wish to pair one with a headphone amp for personal practice, or with a super-portable amp battery-powered mini amp for the ultimate "rig-on-the-go".

 Here's a very cool travel guitar from one of the top acoustic guitar makers out there.
 The Yamaha Silent Guitar was originally designed to work with headphones, but has evolved into a tool for guitarists to use through traditional amplification, and even onstage.